 When you purchase a car, either by paying cash or financing it, you now own the car.
 Owning the car requires you to continue making monthly payments (if you financed it) and also makes you responsible for necessary repairs and maintenance.

 If you enter a lease agreement for a vehicle, you are not the owner.
 A lease means you are paying to use the vehicle but the lender still owns it.
 This allows you to pay less per month than if you were to purchase the vehicle.

 When buying a vehicle and setting up financing for it, you will most likely need to place a down payment.
 You can offset the down payment by trading in another car or using its equity.
 The amount you are required to put down is dependent on your credit score, the cost of the vehicle, and/or your lender’s requirements.

-When leasing a car in Long Island, no down payment is required.
+When leasing a car, no down payment is required.
 You are responsible for covering the first month of payment, any associated fees or taxes, the acquisition fee, and a security deposit.
 If you desire a lower monthly payment, you can pay a higher cost at the beginning of your lease.